thammit/mail/README.md

 ### 6. Add a recipient group
 Since this extension is made to send personalized mails to groups of recipients, this groups has to be defined first.
-Mail comes with a lot of possibilities:
+MAIL comes with a lot of possibilities:
  - From pages
-   - compare to direct_mail, mail is not limited to fe_groups, fe_users, tt_address and one custom table
+   - compare to EXT:direct_mail, MAIL is not limited to fe_groups, fe_users, tt_address and one custom table
    - It is possible to add as many tables you like, as long they have the needed fields or an extbase model which implements at least the RecipientInterface, defined in `Classes/Domain/Model/RecipientInterface.php`
    - Beside the recipient source (table) it is also possible to set a starting point where the records should be taken from
    - Categories can also be set to filter the list of recipients to only those how have the at least one of them assigned as well